Inventor Rewards and Recognition Program Best Practices

 Best practices lead to superior performance.
 This report’s purpose is to illuminate the best practices associated with inventor rewards and recognition programs (IRRP).
 We analyzed key questions using a number of IP program performance metrics to provide best practices guidance.

-- Companies that provide financial rewards for all Utility Patent events (3)
+- Companies that provide financial rewards for all Utility Patent achievements (3)

 - Does your company “gross up” your financial awards to cover taxes?